 STAGE 11: Fit Top Spacer Bracket to the Flue Pipe making sure the lugs fit snugly inside Outer Casing Slip Extension.
-Make sure Top Spacer

-Brackets fits hard down onto Outer Casing Slip Extension
+Make sure Top Spacer Brackets fits hard down onto Outer Casing Slip Extension.

 Fit Flashing Cone over the Flue Pipe and push down firmly onto Top Spacer Bracket.
 Optional to secure with a rivet or self-tapping screw.
+STAGE 12:

 The Flashing Cone should be flush with or 5mm above the finished Flue Pipe.
-STAGE 12:
+STAGE 13:

-Flashing Cone forming a seal-ensure that the seal is formed.
+Fit ADD Cowl but do not secure permanently , as removal for flue cleaning will be necessary.
+The Cowl will fit tight down onto the Flashing Cone forming a seal-ensure that the seal is formed.
 (The Cowl, Flashing Cone and Flue can be secured with a Stainless Steel screw but provision must be made for the removal of the Cowl for cleaning of the flue system.

-STAGE 14: Fasten Ceiling Plate to ceiling using screws and spacers provided.
+Fasten Ceiling Plate to ceiling using screws and spacers provided.
 Ensure an even air gap around Flue Pipe when fixing.
 Remove protective plastic from Ceiling Plate.
 N.B.
 12mm air gap between ceiling plate and ceiling must be maintained.
+STAGE 14:

 STAGE 15: Fit of the Flue Shield, fit Bracket to Flue Pipe above firebox and the bracket into the flue spigot on the fire..
-Attach S/S Reflector to brackets, ensure that the plastic coating is removed from all the surfaces before lighting the fire.
+Attach S/S Reflector to brackets, ensure that the plastic coating is removed from all the surfaces before lighting the fire

-N.B.
-It is the responsibility of the installer to ensure that the installation of the flue kit complies with AS/NZ 2918:2001, the appliance manufacture's specifications for flues and that relevant Local Body requirements are adhered to.
+It is the responsibility of the installer to ensure that the installation of the flue kit complies with AS/NZ 2918:2001, the appliance NOTE: manufacture's specifications for flues and that relevant Local Body requirements are adhered to.